wader/ydls/README.md

   {
     "Name": "", // Format name in endpoint
     "Formats": [], // Valid container formats.
+First in list is used for muxing "FormatFlags": [], // Global format flags
+    // Zero or more valid audio codecs.
+First in list is used if transcoding is needed "ACodecs": {
+      "Codec": "", // Codec name
+      "CodecFlags": [], // Codec flags
+      "FormatFlags": [] // Format flags
+    },
-First in list is used for muxing "ACodecs": [], // Valid audio codecs.
-First in list is used if transcoding is needed "VCodecs": [], // Valid video codecs.
-First in list is used if transcoding is needed "ACodecFlags": [], // Extra format arguments
+    // Zero or more valid video codecs.
+First in list is used if transcoding is needed "VCodecs": {
+      "Codec": "", // Codec name
+      "CodecFlags": [], // Codec flags
+      "FormatFlags": [] // Format flags
+    },
-    "ACodecFlags": [], // Extra audio codec arguments "VCodecFlags": [], // Extra video codec arguments "Prepend": "", // Can currently be "id3v2" to append ID3v2 tag
+    "Prepend": "", // Can currently be "id3v2" to append ID3v2 tag
     "Ext": "", // Filename extension
     "MIMEType": "" // MIME type
   },
-  // More formats
+  // More formats...
 ]
 ```